duyvhh/jenkins-sms/README.md

 ## Installation

 You can find the plugin in Jenkins' plugin site.
-Plugin's name is "sms-notification"
+Plugin's name is "sms-notification" (pending approval from Jenkins team)

 ### Get Hoiio Developer Account